A complete guide on how to design for permanent mold casting.

 Draft is very important in permanent mold casting.
 Draft…

 In the permanent mold process, there is no such thing as too much draft!
-Minimum draft requirements are dependent on depth.
+In general, we recommend 3 degrees of draft, but minimum draft requirements are dependent on depth.
+See the chart below.

 Cored holes can save time in machining operations.